 Does it have adequate ramping capability to meet the performance requirements associated with its award?

+Option 2 (Modified):

+Spinning Operating Reserve (SOR): This capacity is On-Line and available to SCED for dispatch.
+This capacity is capable of being converted into energy, if required, through successive SCED dispatch or manual instruction over the next 30 minutes and must also be able to sustain the energy deployment for a 1 hour period (like a call option).
+This responsibility to deliver exists for the next 5 minutes or until the next clearing of the Real-Time market.

+Non-Spinning Operating Reserve (NSOR): This capacity is Off-Line and can be converted to energy, if required, within the next 30 minutes following an instruction and must also be able to sustain the energy deployment for a 1 hour period (like a call option).
+This responsibility to deliver exists for the next 5 minutes or until the next clearing of the Real-Time market.

+Resources with Non-Spinning Operating Reserve (NSOR) awards in RT are not eligible for Make-Whole payments.

+In order to award an Off-Line Resource NSOR, the following factors are considered

+Is it qualified for NSOR?

+Has the resource satisfied its minimum down time?

+Can the Resource startup in 30 minutes and reach LSL (check the warmth state and the associated cold, intermediate and hot startup times)?

+Does it have adequate ramping capability to meet the performance requirements associated with its award?

 Appropriate constraints are enforced to limit energy and AS awards based on the Resources’ telemetered ramp rates.
 This is to ensure that the awards for energy and AS are ramp feasible.

 Stakeholder discussions will be required to develop methodology to share the ramp rates between energy and AS (similar to the ramp sharing between current Security Constrained Economic Dispatch or SCED and LFC).

+When to use Emergency Ramp Rates?

 AS MW awards and associated MCPCs are published simultaneously with energy Base Points and associated LMPs — i.e. after every RT market clearing (nominally every 5 minutes).
 QSEs will not be required to immediately incorporate these AS awards into their control systems; i.e., there is no hand shaking between ERCOT and the QSEs representing Resources with regard to receipt and acknowledgement of AS awards.
 Rather, this is intrinsically done via the AS offer that can be updated at any time by the QSE.

-Market clearing can, be re-initiated by ERCOT, prior to the normal 5-minutes, as with the current design.
+Market clearing can be re-initiated by ERCOT, prior to the normal 5-minutes, as with the current design.

 Resources in Start Up or Shut Down mode are not considered as available for energy dispatch nor are they considered available to provide AS.